Introduction and Background

 • FP emphasizes immutability: data structures that cannot be changed after being created

-• More generally than limited mutation, most functions only return data, they have no other behaviors on the side (no “side effects”)
+• More generally, functions only return data, they have no other behaviors on the side (no “side effects”)

 • No printing, I/O, mutating, raising exceptions, etc.

-• Functional data structures are analogues of imperative ones: dictionaries, lists, etc, but immutable
+• There exist functional data structures analogous to imperative ones: dictionaries, lists, etc, but immutable

 • Instead of mutating, make a fresh copy.

-• Sounds like it will be extremely inefficient but it is reasonable in “most” cases.
+• Sounds like it will be inefficient but cost is reasonable in most cases.

 FP and Math

-• Mathematical functions are implicitly immutable (think about it - no “assignment” in math!) so FP aligns closely with math
+• Mathematical functions are implicitly immutable (think about it - no assignment/exception/.. in math!) so FP aligns closely with math

-• Think about programming as creating an algebra for the domain you are coding over
+• Think about functional programming as creating an algebra for the domain you are coding over

 • It is much easier to write completely correct programs in an FP style for this reason

-• Allows for powerful new programming paradigms using functions as data.
+• Additionally, FP allows for powerful new programming paradigms using functions as data.

-• Simple example higher-order function from math is composition: g o f (x) = g(f(x)): o takes two functions and returns a new function, their composition
+• A well-known example from math is composition: g o f (x) = g(f(x)): o takes two functions and returns a new function, their composition.

 History in brief